 The U.S. government has separate plumbing code requirements for military housing and jails to prevent the spread of disease and provide sanitation standards in common areas.
 The Department of Defense publishes its own Uniform Military Justice System Manual that outlines this information.

-The plumbing codes can affect the plumbing design in a few ways such as:
+The plumbing codes can affect the plumbing design in many ways including:

 - Water and Energy Efficiency: The plumbing codes emphasize how to design an efficient plumbing system that can help to save water and energy.